zvuho/SoundPaint/README.md

 I learned to make those object oriented bugs in the course of "Artificial life forms applied to the art" by Ing.
 Emiliano Causa.

 For now that's it.
 I worked on it till 2017.
-The project was forgotten since then.

 Similar Programs: